ayshiff/my-open-source-journey/docs/backstage#3794.md

 Now that our sdk is instantiated we can implement our methods.

-I'll take the example of the `fetchTechDocsMetadata` method:
+We'll take the example of the `fetchTechDocsMetadata` method:

 ```ts title="packages/techdocs-common/src/stages/publish/awsS3.ts"
   fetchTechDocsMetadata(entityName: EntityName): Promise<string> {